angelomaia/ultimate-python/README.md

 ```
-This entire repository was cloed from huangsam
+This entire repository was cloned from huangsam
 ```

 # Ultimate Python study guide